vatpac-technology/sops/docs/controller-skills/airwork.md

     **DJV**: "DJV"

 !!! tip
     PJE is a complex operation, and requires aircraft to be separated from a large **drop area** for a significant amount of time.
+Further, once the drop operations have commenced it is not possible to cancel the clearance to fix a sudden separation issue (parachutists are generally unable to reboard an aircraft they have just left).
 Before permitting an aircraft to perform PJE within CTA, controllers should take care to consider all aspects of the operation.

     Some of the **key considerations** include:

     - **Drop Zone**: Where is the drop zone?
 Is it in an area where PJE would interfere with other traffic?
     - **Airspace**: What are the classes of airspace for the drop zone?
 At what altitude will the parachutists reach OCTA?
     - **Separation**: Is there separation assurance for the entire drop area?
     - **Coordination**: Is any coordination required with adjacent units?
 PJE ops in particular are likely to require coordination with adjacent positions or ADC controllers.
     - **Workload**: Does the current workload allow you to facilitate this request?
 Is there an imminent increase in traffic that could cause you to be overwhelmed?